jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 >    - Platform credential managers

 For successful PowerShell automation with HPECOMCmdlets, ensure that either **push notifications** or **TOTP** (Time-based One-Time Password) is enabled as an available authentication method.

+> **New in v1.0.26 — two authentication modes:** The HPECOMCmdlets module supports **both** passwordless and password-based SSO.
+Use `Connect-HPEGL -PasswordlessSSOEmail <email>` when your IdP account is configured for passwordless sign-in (push/TOTP, no password), or `Connect-HPEGL -Credential <email>` when your IdP policy requires a password (the password is submitted to the IdP and, if a second factor is required, a push or TOTP challenge fires automatically).
+The two modes are mutually exclusive per account: `-PasswordlessSSOEmail` against a password-protected account returns a clear error — it never prompts interactively, so automation scripts do not hang — and `-Credential` against a passwordless-only account ignores the password and proceeds with push/TOTP.
+This guide focuses on configuring passwordless sign-in; for password-based sign-in, a standard password + MFA policy in your IdP is sufficient (the password-disabling policy steps below are not required).

+> **Note on TOTP with Microsoft Entra ID:** TOTP codes are accepted **only in the password-based flow** (`-Credential`, as a step-up second factor).
+Entra ID's **passwordless** flow (`-PasswordlessSSOEmail`) uses Microsoft Authenticator push with mandatory number matching only — TOTP is not available there.
+Okta and PingIdentity support TOTP in both flows.

 > **Configuration Guidance**: Step 4 in each identity provider section of this guide covers the detailed verification and configuration of these supported passwordless authentication methods.